chobbledotcom/vegan-prestwich/place/tesco-big.md

 times:
 - "Sunday: 10am–4pm"
 - "Monday: 6am–12am"
-- "Tuesday: Open 24 hours"
+- "Tuesday: 6am–12am"
-- "Wednesday: Open 24 hours"
+- "Wednesday: 6am–12am"
-- "Thursday: Open 24 hours"
+- "Thursday: 6am–12am"
-- "Friday: Open 24 hours"
+- "Friday: 6am–12am"
-- "Saturday: Open 24 hours"
+- "Saturday: 6am–12am"
 ---

-Really good 'free from' section, good vegan cheeses, lots of veggie options in the freezer.
+Really good 'free from' vegan food sections all over the shop, good vegan cheeses and non-dairy milks, lots of veggie options in the freezers too.

+Tesco does not support, commission or carry out animal testing on any of their own-brand products or their ingredients, nor do suppliers on their behalf.